ogyunal/BilShare/readme.txt

 Me and Yagmur have created the MyProfile page and Inventory page.
 When we connect the users to our database we will be updating the MyProfileView.

 - Yağmur Eryılmaz
 Me and Elif worked on creating the MyProfile and the Inventory pages.
 We are trying to connect the user data to our database.
-After connecting it we will be updating the MyProfile view according to the retrieved data from the database and also filtering the list according to the user's current adverts.
+After connecting it we will be able to update MyProfile view according to the retrieved data from the database and also filtering the list according to the user's current adverts.